withastro/docs/src/pages/en/reference/error-reference.md

 <DontEditWarning />

-The following reference covers all errors that can be emitted by Astro.
-To learn more about common pitfalls, see our guide on [Troubleshooting](/en/guides/troubleshooting/).
+The following reference is a complete list of the errors you may encounter while using Astro.
+For additional assistance, including common pitfalls, please also see our [Troubleshooting Guide](/en/guides/troubleshooting/).

 ## Astro Errors

-### Astro.redirect is not available in static mode
+### `Astro.redirect` is not available in static mode.

-> StaticRedirectNotAvailable: Redirects are only available when using output: 'server'.
+> **StaticRedirectNotAvailable**: Redirects are only available when using `output: 'server'`.
 Update your Astro config if you need SSR features.
 (E03001)

 #### What went wrong?
 The `Astro.redirect` function is only available when [Server-side rendering](/en/guides/server-side-rendering/) is enabled.